We See Results With Measurable Impact

 Unite For Sight Builds Local Capacity: Ghana Case Study Example

 Unite For Sight significantly builds local capacity by investing in its local eye clinic partners.
-There are a total of 45 ophthalmologists in Ghana, and Unite For Sight's four partner ophthalmologists in Ghana provided close to 50% of all surgeries provided to Ghanaian patients living in extreme poverty; this figure does not include the other surgeries provided by the Ghanaian ophthalmologists for paying patients who receive care independent of Unite For Sight.
+There are a total of 45 ophthalmologists in Ghana, and four of Unite For Sight's partner ophthalmologists in Ghana provided close to 50% of all surgeries provided to Ghanaian patients living in extreme poverty; this figure does not include the other surgeries provided by the Ghanaian ophthalmologists for paying patients who receive care independent of Unite For Sight.

 Building Local Capacity